matloff/revisit/README.md

 Let's get started, using the GUI.
 (See installation instructions below.)

-We start up RStudio (either by icon or by typing 'RStudio' with the proper search path into a terminal window), then (near the top of the screen) selecting **Addins | Revisit**.
+We start up RStudio (either by icon or by typing 'RStudio' (or possibly 'rstudio') with the proper search path into a terminal window), then (near the top of the screen) selecting **Addins | Revisit**.

 This example uses the famous Pima diabetes study at the UCI data repository.
 The following table shows the 9 variables in **pima.txt**, followed by their